chikuzen/GenericFilters/readme.rst

 min - minimum threshold of pixel value. default is 0.

-max - maximum threshold of the pixel value. default is 65535.
+max - maximum threshold of the pixel value. default is the max value of input format.

 planes - same as Minimum.